hoodsr/hoodsr.github.io/_pages/about.md

 a B.S. in Computer Science and minors in Math and German.
 I'm currently getting my Master's while working as a research assistant in the
 <a href="http://afrl.cse.sc.edu/afrl/home/">Autonomous
-Field Robotics Lab (AFRL)</a> and as an Introduction to Java TA (CSCE 145).
+Field Robotics Lab (AFRL)</a> and as an CSCE 145 Introduction to Java TA.
-My Master's thesis is on Unmanned Aerial and Unmanned Ground Vehicle cooperative exploration and mapping, and is a continuation of the Bird's eye View project.</p>
+My Master's thesis is on Unmanned Aerial and Unmanned Ground Vehicle cooperative exploration and mapping, and is a continuation of the Bird's Eye View project.</p>